csci430-os/assg02/README.md

 call `erase()` to erase it.
 Read the `erase()` documentation on cplusplus.com for an example of doing this.

-Once you are satisfied with your work, push your commits to GitHub and continue on to the next task.
+Once you are satisfied with your work for `task7`, push your commits to GitHub and continue on to the next task.

 ## Task 8: Implement the `doneEvent()` member method

-Implement the `doneEvent()` simulation function.
+Finally, implement the `doneEvent()` simulation function.
 This function simulates a process finishing and exiting the system.
 There is no `done()` function in the `Process` class, though you could add one if you think you need it.